Frequently Asked Questions

-All units from approved study abroad programs (listed on the “Programs” section of this website) will transfer in as Non-General Studies Elective Units, unless specifically approved via the Transfer Inquiry Form (PDF) or the “Off-Campus Registration Form.”
+All units from approved study abroad programs (listed on the “Programs” section of this website) will transfer in as Non-General Education Elective Units, unless specifically approved via the Transfer Inquiry Form (PDF) or the “Off-Campus Registration Form.”
 (This form is completed after acceptance to the study abroad program, and is only for students going through APU, not for those taking a Leave of Absence.)
 Each course should be submitted by the student for approval.

 If you are taking a Leave of Absence, you should also fill out a Transfer Inquiry Form in the Office of the Undergraduate Registrar.